 For the Guarani-Kaiowa, an Indigenous people who live in the Mato Grosso do Sul region of Brazil, there is no life outside of their land.
 Their existence, cosmology and well-being are directly related to the land.

-Pictured: a woman, who is a member of the Guarani-Kaiowa, sitting in front of a tin-roofed shack.
+Pictured: a woman with her daughter and mother, all members of the Guarani-Kaiowa, posed in front of a tile-roofed shack.
 “I was on assignment for the Globe and Mail.
 We were exploring a suicide crisis that was taking place there.
 I was sent to draw a parallel between the rash of suicides in Brazil and in some Indigenous communities in Canada and to gain insight why it might be happening.
 These people had been hunters and gatherers and had their land taken from them and turned into a heavily populated agricultural area where they now live in poverty on reserves.
 We were interviewing this lady about her husband who had committed suicide a couple of weeks earlier.”

 Sleeping with the Devil